HenryGann/Simple-Conky-theme/README.md

 ## Installation

+### *Fast Way*
+Ensure that the setup.sh script in the project root has execute permissions.
+Either `chmod +x setup.sh` or `Enable Executable as a program` via the File Manager.

+1. Install Conky
+    - Fedora 42: `sudo dnf install conky`
+    - Other: see your local documentation or try [the Conky documentation](http://conky.sourceforge.net/documentation.html).

+2. Install the Fonts in the `Simple-Conky-theme/fonts` directory

+3. Run the setup script `./setup.sh` and provide your city id and api key from [OpenWeatherMap API](https://home.openweathermap.org/)

+4. Log out and back in

+### *Manual Installation*

 1. Install Conky
     - Fedora 42: `sudo dnf install conky`
     - Other: see your local documentation or try [the Conky documentation](http://conky.sourceforge.net/documentation.html).